-Project managers are responsible for:
+Project managers who are AWC staff are responsible for:

-- Organizing team meetings. - Working collaboratively with team co-chairs or project champions to advance the work of the team. - Facilitating team meetings, as required (this may also be done by team co-chairs or a consultant). - Ensuring the team operates within the AWC's consensus process. - Preparing meeting minutes. - Ensuring the team operates within its ToR.
+- Organizing team meetings, including development of meeting agendas. - Working collaboratively with team co-chairs or project champions to advance the work of the team. - Facilitating team meetings (this may also be done by team co-chairs or a consultant). - Ensuring the team operates within the AWC's consensus process. - Preparing meeting minutes. - Ensuring the team operates within its ToR. - Ensuring the team operates according to a work plan. - Preparing information sheets, decision sheets, presentations, reports, summaries, and other materials as required. - Collecting and distributing contact information to the team.

-- Ensuring the team operates according to a work plan. - Preparing information sheets, decision sheets, presentations, reports, summaries, and other materials as required. - Collecting and distributing contact information to the team. - Obtaining advice from the operations manager or the executive director as needed.
+• Obtaining advice from the operations manager or the executive director as needed.